abbisQQ/HeroMe/README.md

 # HeroMe
 Hero me App-exercise to demontrate how to switch from one fragment to another and from one activity to another plus a good looking ui :)

+You get to choose what kind of powers you possess and how you obtain them, then you see what hero you are based on your answers.

 For this projects i use both activities and fragment and  switch from one to another and vice versa using intents and fragment manager most of the project focus on its ui i manage to do it using lineral and relative layout as well as framelayouts.